Diplodactylus mitchelli

 Diplodactylus mitchelli, sometimes called commonly the Pilbara stone gecko, is a species of lizard in the family Diplodactylidae.
 The species is endemic to Australia.

 Etymology

 The specific name, mitchelli, is in honor of Australian herpetologist Francis John Mitchell.

+Description

+As an adult, Diplodactylus mitchelli has an average snout-to-vent length (SVL) of 6.4 cm.
+Dorsally, it is brown or reddish brown, with a paler vertebral stripe.

-Geographic range
+Geographic distribution

-D. mitchelli is found in the North West Cape and Pilbara regions of Western Australia.
+Diplodactylus mitchelli is found in the North West Cape and Pilbara regions of Western Australia.

+Habitat

+The preferred natural habitat of Diplodactylus mitchelli is grassland.